JuliaPlanners/SymbolicPlanners.jl/README.md

 - Manhattan: L<sub>1</sub> distance for arbitrary numeric fluents
 - HSP heuristics: _h_<sub>add</sub>, _h_<sub>max</sub>, etc.
 - HSPr heuristics: the above, but for backward search
+- FF heuristic: length of a relaxed plan, used by the Fast-Forward planner